Eddie Sutton, Hall of Fame basketball coach, dies at 84 - The Boston Globe

 Advertisement

 “Oklahoma State University is deeply saddened by the passing of Coach Eddie Sutton,” Oklahoma State president Burns Hargis said in a statement.
-“A Hall of Fame Coach with more than 800 wins, he revived our historic basketball program and will always be revered and loved by the Cowboy family.
-Our thoughts and prayers are with the entire Sutton family.”
+“A Hall of Fame Coach with more than 800 wins, he revived our historic basketball program and will always be revered and loved by the Cowboy family.”

 “Seems like just a few days ago we were celebrating the news that Coach Eddie Sutton had been elected to the Basketball Hall of Fame,” Oklahoma athletic director Joe Castiglione said in a Tweet.
 “Now this very sad news of his passing.
 So grateful I had a chance to get to know him & his family.
 Thinking about Steve, Sean & Scott.
 RIP Coach.”